 What do fats do?

 Fats are a necessary component of our diet.
-In addition to energy and heat source storage, they….
+In addition to being heat source storage, they….

-- provide padding and insulin for the organs and nerves
+- provide padding and insulation for organs and nerves

 - are essential in the absorption of our fat soluble vitamins

-- our the material for manufacturing our hormones
+- the materials required for manufacturing our hormones

-- and are a source of our essential fatty acids, etc..
+- are a source of essential fatty acids, etc..

-Fats make up the majority of our cells membranes, modulate the immune system, feed the heart, make up the brain, and some act as an antimicrobial, antiviral, and antifungal—but only when consumed in proper balance.
+Fats are the major component of our cells membranes, modulate the immune system, feed the heart, make up the brain, and some act as an antimicrobial, antiviral, and antifungal—but only when consumed correctly.
 Fats are great if—they are healthy fats, included as part of a balanced diet, and are protected against oxidation.

 What are lipids, fats, fatty acids, and oils?